Italian Easter Bread (Pane di Pasqua) Recipe

 Make the Dough

-1. Proof the Yeast: In a small saucepan, heat the milk and butter until the butter completely melts.
+Photo 1: Proof the Yeast: In a small saucepan, heat the milk and butter until the butter completely melts.
 Pour the warm milk mixture into a bowl or measuring cup, add 1-2 teaspoons of sugar and the active dry yeast, and stir to combine.
 Let this mixture sit for 5-10 minutes or until a foam forms on top of the mixture.
-The milk should be no more than 120 degrees F or it will kill the yeast.

-3. Scrape the dough out onto a floured surface and knead it several times until it has formed a soft ball of dough that is tacky but not sticky.
-Grease a large bowl with olive oil and turn the dough in the bowl, cover it loosely, and place it in a warm place to rise for about an hour or until it has doubled in size.
+Photo 4: Scrape the dough onto a floured surface and knead it several times until it is tacky but not sticky.
+Form it into a ball.
+Turn the dough in a greased bowl, cover it loosely, and set it in a warm place to rise for about an hour or until it has doubled.

 Assemble and Bake the Bread